rodiontsev/maven-build-info-plugin/README.md

 </project>
 ```

-The Maven Build Info Plugin is deployed into [Maven Central](http://repo1.maven.org/maven2/com/rodiontsev/maven/plugins/maven-build-info-plugin/1.0/), so you do not need to use additional repositories.
+The Build Info Maven Plugin can be downloaded from the [Maven Central](http://repo1.maven.org/maven2/com/rodiontsev/maven/plugins/build-info-maven-plugin/1.1/) repository.